That "Grand Deception"

 A majority of the Justices may reverse Santiago but they can still dismiss the case on any or a combination of the following grounds:

-2. people’s initiative cannot be used to revise the Constitution but only to amend it.
-It can rule that the proposed shift to a parliamentary form of government constitutes a revision of the Constitution; or because
+1. the manner in which the signatures were gathered was irregular or falls short of the minimum required by law; or2. people’s initiative cannot be used to revise the Constitution but only to amend it.
+It can rule that the proposed shift to a parliamentary form of government constitutes a revision of the Constitution; or because3. it will become evident to the Court that the initiative is driven by the Arroyo administration not the people.

 These are the reasons why the Court denied Lambino.
 The battle is not net over as Chief Justice Artemio Panganiban is set to retire on December 6, giving the Arroyo administration an opportunity to tilt the vote in its favor.